FuseiniAlhassan/Deep-Learning-for-Digital-Hologram-Reconstruction-and-Simulation/README.md

 • 	A foundation for further research in computational imaging and holographic reconstruction

 Author
-Developed by Fuseini, aspiring graduate researcher in computational optics and deep learning.
+Developed by Alhassan Kpahambang Fuseini.

 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute with attribution.